njordhov/react-blockstack/README.md

 initBlockstack()
 ````

-Optionally call with a Blockstack AppConfig.
+Optional argument: Blockstack AppConfig.

-## Using React Hook
+## React Hook for Function Components

+The package provides a `useBlockStack` React hook for use in function components.
+It provides access to the Blockstack SDK while implicitly handling the authentication:

+    const {userSession, userData, signIn, signOut, person} = useBlockstack()

+### Example

 Here is a react function component that implements an authentication button
 that handles both signin and logout, adapting the label depending on status and